 Note: If the field is related to the name of a country, you should use the country code defined by the ISO 3166.

-The filtering rule has been created.
-You can see it from Settings > Rules, see Filtering Rules from the Orchestration Rules Page for more information.
+The created rule displays in the list of rules.
+You can see it from Settings > Rules.
+See Orchestration Rules for more information.